DevExpress/testcafe/docs/articles/documentation/test-api/assertions/README.md

 > You cannot pass a regular promise to the `expect` method unless the [options.allowUnawaitedPromise](#optionsallowunawaitedpromise) option is enabled.

-Next is an [assertion method](assertion-api.md).
-Assertion methods accept an expected value and, optionally, other arguments.
+Next is an [assertion method](assertion-api.md) that accepts an expected value and, optionally, other arguments.

 For instance, the deep equality assertion has the following structure: